2020PB/police-brutality/reports/Oregon.md

 ### Police arrest snack van driver; threaten car behind | July 19th

-Early in the morning on July 19th, police arrest the driver of the Snack Van, a protestor vehicle that distributes food to other protestors.
+Early in the morning on July 19th, police arrest the driver of the Snack Van, a protester vehicle that distributes food to other protesters.
 Police apparently arrested the driver without letting him put the van in park, as the vehicle rolls forward into a dumpster.

 An officer approaches a car behind the Snack Van and appears to say, "You're next.
 If I see you again, I'm blowing out your tires."